esphome/esphome-devices/src/docs/devices/Arlec-PC191HA-Plug/index.md

 Power measurement uses the BL0937 chip, which is similar to HLW8012 except CF and CF1 are inverted.
 I found that setting current_resistor to give an accurate Amperage does NOT also give the correct Wattage, so instead I calculate current from power and voltage.

+### After firmware update

+After a firmware update the device will reboot, but using the OLD firmware.
+To activate the new firmware you will have to disconnect the device from power for a while.
+When you reconnect the device it may activate the new firmware (which could take a couple of minutes) before connecting to Wi-fi.
+If it does not, simply power it off for a longer time (I have waited >6 hours powered off for one of these pesky devices to activate firmware).

 ## Basic Configuration

 ```yaml